rendon/test_program/README.md

 TestProgram runs in GNU/Linux but it's also possible to run it on windows using Cygwin.
 I haven't tested it on Mac OS but I think it should run well without major complications.

 #Usage
+For the impatients here you have two demos in video, the first one describes the [general use](https://www.youtube.com/watch?v=FldqcTG9zCQ) and the second shows how to use it with [Codeforces](https://www.youtube.com/watch?v=92XV1V0NjBY).

 TestProgram work by mean of commands and each command has actions.
 These are the available commands:

 - **init**    Setups a contest environment.